 The end of the Civil War was only the beginning of a new chapter in the lives of those involved, and many went on to a variety of accomplishments in politics, publishing, business, and more.
-An upcoming lecture at Lynchburg College will focus on the post-war accomplishments of four historical figures.
+An upcoming lecture at University of Lynchburg will focus on the post-war accomplishments of four historical figures.

 Dr. James “Bud” Robertson, a professor at Virginia Tech, will present “Whatever Happened to?
 The post-war lives of the Civil War’s most notable figures” on Thursday, April 23, in Snidow Chapel at 7:30 p.m.
 Free and open to the public, the talk is part of the Marc Schewel Scholar Lecture Series.